ibm-cloud-docs/FileStorage/disaster-recovery.md

 6. You can update the snapshot space for the new new volume if needed.
 7. Click **Continue** to place your order for the duplicate.

 As soon as the volume is created, you can attach it to a host and perform read/write operations on that volume.
 While data is being copied from the original volume to the duplicate, you can see a status on the details page that shows the duplication is in progress.
-When the duplication process is complete, the new volume becomes completely independent from the original and can be managed with snapshots and replication as normal.
+When the duplication process is complete, the new volume becomes independent from the original and can be managed with snapshots and replication as normal.

 ## Fail back to the original primary site